MicrosoftDocs/dynamics-365-project-operations/articles/environment/dsr-rights-requests.md

 - [Advanced Find Search](https://learn.microsoft.com/dynamics365/customer-engagement/basics/save-advanced-find-search)
 - [Search for Records across multiple record types](https://learn.microsoft.com/dynamics365/customer-engagement/basics/search-records)

 The finance and operations architecture provides several ways for you to search for customer data.
-You as a Tenant Admin can perform the following actions to search for customer data:
+You, as a Tenant Admin, can perform the following actions to search for customer data:

 - Organize your customer data in a way that serves the purpose of rapidly discovering personal data, see [how to classify data inventory](https://learn.microsoft.com/dynamics365/unified-operations/dev-itpro/gdpr/gdpr-guide#detailed-inventory) for this purpose.
 - Use the [Person search report](https://learn.microsoft.com/dynamics365/unified-operations/dev-itpro/gdpr/gdpr-guide#the-person-search-report) to find and collect personal data.